-Colombia says 550,000 Venezuelans have fled to the country
+Colombia says 550,000 Venezuelans have crossed the border

 Colombia says the number of Venezuelans fleeing a severe economic crisis to live in Colombia has increased by 62% in the last six months.